 As part of the strategy definition process, key challenges in the customer journey are identified and mapped to the kinds of content that are required to support the customer at each stage – from consideration through to purchase.
-In addition, brand marketing and merchandising objectives are analysed to define the content needed to support campaigns, promotions and key selling events like Black Friday.
+In addition, brand marketing and merchandising objectives are analyzed to define the content needed to support campaigns, promotions and key selling events like Black Friday.

-This analysis defines a catalogue of content types e.g. banners, panels, images, stoppable look-books, videos, UGC, editorial, blog and product copy, that are required in each channel for major, minor and BAU type content projects, as well as their frequency and reach.
+This analysis defines a catalogue of content types e.g. banners, panels, images, shoppable look-books, videos, UGC, editorial, blog and product copy, that are required in each channel for major, minor and BAU type content projects, as well as their frequency and reach.
 The process maps the production workflow for each content type, and defines a resourcing requirement by role.

 -Sarah Lukins Head of eCommerce, L.K.
 Bennett

 “We’ve invested in our eCommerce proposition and have been rewarded with high levels of engagement.”

 It is only through the adoption of new ways of working that it is possible to effect an order-of-magnitude change in Content Velocity – to deliver enough content to power millions of personalized and targeted customer journeys, optimised for Reach, Quality and Agility.

 The Content Factory is where the content assembly lines that produce the experience live.
 Just like their industrial counterparts, modern Content Factories use statistical methods like Six Sigma for quality control, and methodologies like LEAN to increase productivity by optimizing the flow of work through the system.